MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/admin-settings-overview.md

 > [!IMPORTANT]
-> The Welcome page, Standard settings, Advanced settings, and Customization capabilities are introduced in the Dynamics 365 for Sales Professional app version 9.1.0.0.
+> The Welcome page, Standard settings, Advanced settings, and Customization capabilities are introduced in the Dynamics 365 Sales Professional app version 9.1.0.0.

 ## Welcome page